California genocide: Economic aspects in Southern California

-At the outset, the European-American population of Los Angeles County identified a practical application for the utilization of Indian labor within an economy that was experiencing a shortage of laborers due to the mass migration of individuals to the gold fields.
-During the 1850s, white Americans in the United States depended on individuals of Amerindian descent to cultivate vast areas of land in return for minimal or non-existent monetary compensation.
+At the outset, the European-American population of Los Angeles County identified a practical application for the utilization of Indian labor within an economy that was experiencing a labor shortage due to the mass migration of working-age EuroAmericans to the gold fields.
+During the 1850s, white Americans in the Western United States depended on individuals of Amerindian descent to cultivate vast areas of land in return for minimal or non-existent monetary compensation.
 During the period of the Gold Rush, numerous rancho owners were able to reap significant benefits by driving their livestock into the Central Valley and Sierra foothills, thereby capitalizing on the relatively prosperous years of gold mining.
 Due to Economic expansion because of the increased need for mining, even Indigenous groups in remote locations, such as those in the Coso Range, were incorporated into the economy.